RumbleDB/rumble-test-suite/README.md

 2. private String testSetToTest -  Set this field if you want to run a specific test case with name that starts with this string
 3. private String queryToTest - For running a specific query as string usually when testing the XQuery Parser for Rumble (check **How to debug Test Converter**)

-#### 6. How to debug Test Converter
+#### 6. How to debug XQuery Parser
 As mentioned in **Test Driver and Test Converter connection**, verifying implementation of XQuery Parser is done with original qt3tests test suite without any hard-coded conersion.
 The current implementation of Rumble does not support both XQuery and JSONiq Parser running simultaneously.
-Therefore, it is first required to change to the branch with desired Parser declared and assigned **parseMainModule** and **parseLibraryModule** methods in **rumble-test-suite/rumble/src/main/java/org/rumbledb/compiler/VisitorHelpers.java**.
+Therefore, it is first required to change to the branch with desired XQuery Parser declared and assigned **parseMainModule** and **parseLibraryModule** methods in **rumble-test-suite/rumble/src/main/java/org/rumbledb/compiler/VisitorHelpers.java**.
 Building the rumble .jar file and debugging it is explained in **Maven and ANT**

+#### 7. How to output converted Test Suite
+1. As explained in **How to debug XQuery Parser**: The current implementation of Rumble does not support both XQuery and JSONiq Parser running simultaneously.
+Therefore, it is first required to change to the branch with desired XQuery Parser declared and assigned **parseMainModule** and **parseLibraryModule** methods in **rumble-test-suite/rumble/src/main/java/org/rumbledb/compiler/VisitorHelpers.java**.
+2. Execute **src/main/java/converter/Run.java ** to obtain new output of the results as explained in **Understanding the Output directory structure of Test Converter**
+3. DONE

-#### 7. How to Edit UnsupportedTypes.txt
+#### 8. How to Edit UnsupportedTypes.txt
 The list of Types that will cause the exception **mentiond in Understanding the Output folder structure of Test Driver** can be found in **ConvertAtomicTypes** and **ConvertNonAtomicTypes** methods in **src/main/java/ch/ethz/TestDriver.java**.
 This list was compiled **according to official Rumble documentation Supported Types list** available [here](https://rumble.readthedocs.io/en/latest/JSONiq/).
 In Future, any change happening in Rumble should be reflected by changing these two methods.

-#### 8. How to Edit UnsupportedErrorCodes.txt
+#### 9. How to Edit UnsupportedErrorCodes.txt
 The list of Errors that will not cause the exception **mentiond in Understanding the Output folder structure of Test Driver** can be found in **supportedErrorCodes** field in **src/main/java/ch/ethz/TestDriver.java**.
 This list was compiled **according to official Rumble documentation Error Codes list** available [here](https://rumble.readthedocs.io/en/latest/Error%20codes/).
 In Future, any change happening in Rumble should be reflected by changing this field.

-#### 9. How to Edit Dependencies.txt
+#### 10. How to Edit Dependencies.txt
 The list of Dependencies that will not cause the exception **mentiond in Understanding the Output folder structure of Test Driver** can be found at beginning of **processTestCase** method in **src/main/java/ch/ethz/TestDriver.java**.
 This list was compiled **according to communication between Dr Ghislain Fourny and Stevan Mihajlovic** and is available in thesis report and will be coppied here:

 schemaValidation,                    schemaImport,                        advanced-uca-fallback,               non_empty_sequence_collection,       collection-stability,                directory-as-collection-uri,         non_unicode_codepoint_collation,     staticTyping,                        simple-uca-fallback,                 olson-timezone,                      fn-format-integer-CLDR,              xpath-1.0-compatibility,             fn-load-xquery-module,               fn-transform-XSLT,                   namespace-axis,                      infoset-dtd,                         serialization,                       fn-transform-XSLT30,                 remote_http,                         typedData,                           schema-location-hint